Are you looking for tips on how to better use your Smart Shopping Campaigns? Then this article might help you further.

 Mind you: You advertise best if you combine several disciplines in your ‘Ads-recipe’: A lot of knowledge about your company, a Google (Ads)-specialist, a data-scientist and good software/tooling.

 Side note: Of course we work in a dynamic environment where we get new knowledge on a daily base.
 Google is also moving and the roadmap can be subject to change because of that.

 Would you like to know more?

 Would you like to know more about using Smart Shopping Campaigns better?
-Download our whitepaper about our Supreme Shopping Software.
+Download our whitepaper about our Google Smart Shopping Optimisation.

 Download the whitepaper about Smart Shopping Optimisation >>